marekq/rss-lambda/readme.md

 Installation
 ------------

-- Make sure the AWS SAM CLI and Docker are installed on your local machine.
+- Make sure the AWS SAM CLI and Docker are installed and configured on your local machine.
 - If you want, you can edit the RSS feeds in 'lambda/feeds.txt'.
-These contain various AWS blogs by default.
+These contain 40 AWS blogs by default.
 - Run 'bash deploy.sh' to deploy the stack.
 If the 'samconfig.toml' file is not present, you will have to enter the stack details manually.

+Note: the 'rssdynamo' function is configured with 3GB of memory and a timeout of 60 seconds.
+On the initial invocation, the function will need to retrieve a few hundred records and may run for a minute or longer.
+After the table is populated, the memory and timeout settings can be drastically reduced, which is a best practice to prevent any unneccesary costs.
+If time allows, this will be replaced with an Express Step Function in the future, which will allow for lower default values.

 About the repo contents